 QrCode is one of the crucial points to combat secondary ticketing.

-The Dice development team worked on it a long time to try to protect the digital ticket and avoid a parallel market for it.
+The Dice development team worked on it a long time to protect the digital ticket and avoid a parallel market for it.

 When the user purchases the ticket, he does not receive the digital ticket but a notification on his smartphone.

-The QR Code you mentioned is received on the smartphone only 2 hours before the start of the event.
+The QR Code you mentioned is received on the smartphone only 2 hours before the event.

-The ticket is therefore not there but there is a QR Code and moreover, it is three-dimensional and it is not possible to take a screenshot to avoid and avoid the reselling speech, a very negative practice for both promoters and artists.
+It is impossible to take a screenshot to avoid reselling speech, which is a very negative practise for both promoters and artists.

 We have also introduced the waiting list on Dice which allows the user perhaps unable to attend at the last moment, to be able to offer it to users on the waiting list, up to 2 hours before the start of the event.

-So Dice also allows the replacement of the ticket and it is a very positive thing in terms of experience both for those who have the possibility to access the concert on the waiting list and for those who cannot participate.
+So Dice also allows the ticket’s replacement, and it is a very positive thing in terms of experience both for those who can access the concert on the waiting list and for those who cannot participate.

 For the organizer, it is an exceptional tool that allows the promoter to check the sales trend in real-time, and based on the numbers on the waiting list, I can decide to replicate the event itself.